 It can be fun to enjoy a nice drink or two, but if you’re not careful, then it could take up a large part of your budget.

-(If you don’t watch your alcohol spending – it could even add up to be more than your grocery bill)
+And if you don’t watch your alcohol spending – it could even add up to be more than your grocery bill.

-Because this is a primary example of how to stop spending money on unnecessary things.
+Alcohol is an example of the importance of learning how to stop spending money on unnecessary things.

 16 | Variable Expenses

-Take a few minutes to write down your variable expenses.
+So take a few minutes to write down your variable expenses.
 Keep adding to your list every time you remember a new one.